Azure/azure-cli/doc/preview_instructions.md

 Installation via CURL
 -----------------

-To install via cURL on Linux, Unix and OS X, type:
+To install via cURL on Linux and OS X, type:

     curl -L https://aka.ms/ProjectAzInstall | bash

 If you chose to enable tab completion, type `exec -l $SHELL` to restart your shell.

 Note: This will install the latest verified nightly builds.
 You may re-run this script later to safely update to the latest version.

+For more detailed information on installing the preview, please visit the [Preview Install Guide](https://github.com/Azure/azure-cli/blob/master/doc/preview_install_guide.md) page.

 Example Demo Script
 -------------------